Carl Rowan: Legacy and death

-Carl Rowan was a well known and highly decorated journalist.
+Carl Rowan was a well-known and highly decorated journalist.
 His columns were published in more than one hundred newspapers across the United States.
 In 1968 he received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
 In 1997, he was awarded the Spingarn Medal from the NAACP.
+Rowan was a 1995 Pulitzer Prize finalist for his commentaries.
+He is the only journalist in history to win the Sigma Delta Chi medallion for journalistic excellence in three successive years.

 Thurgood Marshall's only interview while serving on the Supreme Court of the United States was for Carl Rowan's 1988 documentary.
 The National Press Club gave Rowan its 1999 Fourth Estate Award for lifetime achievement.
 On January 9, 2001, United States Secretary of State Madeleine Albright dedicated the press briefing room at the State Department as the Carl T. Rowan Briefing room.

-Rowan died in Washington on Sept.
-23, 2000, of heart and kidney ailments in the intensive care unit at Washington Hospital Center.
+Rowan died in Washington on September 23, 2000, of heart and kidney ailments in the intensive care unit at Washington Hospital Center.
 Rowan was 75 and had diabetes prior to his death.

-Rowan was survived by his wife, Vivien, and the three children they shared: two sons and one daughter.
+Rowan was survived by his wife, Vivien; the three children they shared: two sons and one daughter; and four grandchildren.
 Rowan’s two sons are Carl Jr., a lawyer; and Jeffrey, a clinical psychologist.
 His daughter, Barbara Rowan Jones, is a formal journalist like her father.
-Carl Rowan also is survived by four grandchildren.